Thrivecart is known throughout many online communities as one of the best online shopping cart options available.

 If you aren’t upselling your customers soon after they purchase from the cart, then you are leaving tons of revenue on the table.

 ThriveCart’s tool could be the one thing you need to boost your sales and revenue.

 This is particularly true when you consider that according to recent statistics, the probability of selling a product to a new prospect is just 5-20%, while the likelihood of selling to an existing customer is a whopping 60-70%!

 By putting the right upsell offer in front of your customer at the moment when they are about to check out, you will likely generate a lot more revenue.
 ThriveCart makes this process easy with its one-click upsell feature.

 You can quickly and easily add an upsell to any product page with just the click of a button.
 Do it once, and it will reflect on every page unless you set exceptions.

-In ThriveCart’s dashboard, you can either use the upsell page that comes with the cart, or you can create your own page to match your branding and style.
+In ThriveCart’s dashboard, you can either use the upsell page that comes with the cart or create your page to match your branding and style.

 Here’s the simple three-step process for how this works:

 Step #1: The customer gets to the checkout page.
 This can be a one-step or two-step page, whatever you prefer.